danfuzz/samizdat/samizdat-0/README.md

 checking, attempting to fail fast in the face of any errors but not to provide much in the way of meaningful messages.

+On the topic of "debugability", the code is written to be totally deterministic.
+For example, the addresses of structures are never used for things like "identity hashes", and the C stack is *not* scanned conservatively.
+(The GC has a conservative aspect to it, but not due to confusion between ints and pointers.)

 Directory and File Organization
 -------------------------------